NikolaiT/uncaptcha3/README.md

 This repository attempts to keep the proof of concept up to date and working.

+### Changes compared to uncaptcha2

+The ReCaptcha audio download link does not work anymore, Google removed the download option.

+Therefore, the audio download link has to be obtained via the Developer Console and a small JavaScript snippet.

+If I am not mistaken, ReCaptcha sanctions the opening of dev tools.

+Another way would be to start the chrome browser in debug mode and to obtain the audio download url via puppeteer and the chrome remote debug protocol.
+This method is implemented in the script `getCaptchaDownloadURL.js`.

+However, I fear that there are ways for ReCaptcha to detect if the browser is started in debug mode with the command line flag `--remote-debugging-port=9222`.

 ### Known Issues

 Of course Google is not easily tricked.
 After all, ReCaptcha v3 is still based on ReCaptcha v2.
 When you think that 97% of all captchas can be solved with this method in production, I need to warn you:

 Google is very reluctant to serve the audio captcha.
 After all, audio captchas are supposed to be solved by visually impaired people.